Aqumen-Tech/aqumenlib/TUTORIAL.md

-is that it makes subsequent pricing setup much easier for the user, because once the product is defined, it becomes possible to automatically pick out the right modeling pieces our of the MarketView, leaving users with a very simple setup.
+is that it makes subsequent pricing setup much easier for the user, because once the product is defined, it becomes possible to automatically pick out the right modeling pieces our of the MarketView, leaving users with a very simple interface.

 So let us look at how one can create a MarketView capable of pricing fixed income and interest rate trades that only depend